Chathu84/Nayani_ECO/docs/index.md

-# [Your Name]
+# Nayani Ilangakoon

-Welcome to the [Your Name] repository, part of the Environmental Data Science Innovation and Inclusion Lab (ESIIL).
+Welcome to the Nayani_ECO repository, part of the Environmental Data Science Innovation and Inclusion Lab (ESIIL).
 This repository serves as the central hub for our research at ESIIL, hosting your project description, proposals, bio, codebase, and more.

-## Your Project
+## Ecosystem change from the space eye

 [Provide a brief overview of your project here.
 Explain what you aim to achieve, the importance of your project, and its expected impact.]